adenzu/Project-Vega/README.md

 # Project Vega

-Project Vega is the application development project that is developed by five GTU CSE students for Software Engineering in 2021-2022 Fall.
+Project Vega is the software development project that is developed by five GTU CSE students for Software Engineering in 2021-2022 Fall.

 ## Contributors